Sermon preached at St. Augustine’s Episcopal Church, Wilmette, IL.

 Reading from the Torah in a synagogue service

-I’d like to focus on Jesus’ prediction of the destruction of the temple.
+I’d like to focus on Jesus’s words about the destruction of the temple.
+Jesus could see clearly what would happen because of the tension between Roman rule and resurgent Jewish nationalism.
 On one level, it is no more than what the late French-born philosopher René Girard called the imitative origin of violence.
 Imitative means that we imitate what we experience.
 It results in retaliation.
 If you hit me, I’ll hit you back.
 In fact, I’ll hit you back even harder than you hit me.
 You see it in the behavior of children.
 One child is playing with a toy.
 Another child sees the toy and wants to play with it too.
 So he takes it away from the child who had it and she fights to get it back.
 Soon there’s a war going on in the nursery.
 Violence begets violence.
 Much violence in the world is caused by retaliation for real or perceived injustices or transgressions, whether it is an individual or a group afflicting terror on others or whole nations going to war against each other.
 (For more about Rene Girard’s theory see “Frank Answers About Violence and Scapegoating”.)

 So what Jesus could have been talking about is this: “If you keep retaliating against Roman oppression with more violence, Rome will keep upping the ante.
 And Rome will win because Rome is bigger than you and Jerusalem will be destroyed.”
 Forty years later that is exactly what happened.